 - High Q Ratio

 The Q ratio is a popular method of estimating the fair value of the stock market developed by Nobel Laureate James Tobin.
 The Q ratio suggests the collective stock market value should equal its replacement costs.
 It is measured by summing the entire stock market price and dividing it by its replacement cost.
-It is currently at 52%.
-A Q ratio higher than 40% is alarming.
-Also, every past stock market crash, except one, has occurred after the Q ratio reached the mid-50s.
+The average Q ratio is about 0.78, and it is currently estimated at 1.86, according to Advisor Perspectives.

 Those who are watching the market are concerned about this, but as long as your financial storm windows are in place, you know that your business has an extra layer of protection against the storm.